Austin Hedges Player Props: Pirates vs. Rockies

-Austin Hedges -- 1-for-4 with an RBI in his most recent game -- will be in action for the Pittsburgh Pirates versus the Colorado Rockies, with Kyle Freeland on the hill, on April 17 at 8:40 PM ET.
+After going 1-for-4 with an RBI in his last game, Austin Hedges and the Pittsburgh Pirates face the Colorado Rockies (who will hand the ball to Jose Urena) at 8:40 PM ET on Tuesday.

-In his last appearance, he went 1-for-4 with an RBI against the Cardinals.
+In his previous appearance, he went 1-for-4 with an RBI against the Rockies.

 Austin Hedges Game Info & Props vs. the Rockies